motform/arduino-cli-mode/README.md

 # arduino-cli-mode

 `arduino-cli-mode` is an Emacs minor mode for using the excellent new [arduino command line interface](https://github.com/arduino/arduino-cli) in an Emacs-native fashion.
-The project at an early stage, but supports basic compilation, uploading and library/core management.
+The mode covers the full range of `arduino-cli` features in an Emacs native fashion.
+It even leverages the infinite power the GNU to provide fussy-finding of libraries and much improved support for handling multiple boards.
+The commands that originally require multiple steps (such as first searching for a library and then separately installing it) have been folded into one.

 ## Installation